Bibliography

 chevron-rightQuanti GEShashtag

 The method for quantifying GHG emissions related to an action is a method developed by ADEME since 2014.
-It allows comparison of a "with action" scenario and a "without action" scenario at various key moments of the action, via analysis of a consequence tree and accounting of GHGs using emission factors.
+It makes it possible to compare a “with action” scenario and a “without action” scenario, at various key moments of the action, through the analysis of a consequence tree and the accounting of GHGs thanks to emission factors.

 A version 3 was published in 2022, more robust and operational.

-⏳[WIP] Regarding the link between the Project Footprint method and QuantiGES, a bibliographic review is underway and will be presented soon.
+⏳[WIP] Regarding the link between the Project Footprint method and QuantiGES, a bibliographic review is underway and will be proposed soon.

 For more information, you can consult: